starknet-io/starknet.js/www/docs/guides/transition.md

 const response = await account0.declareAndDeploy({ contract: compiledHelloSierra, casm: compiledHelloCasm });
 ```

-> Nota : `declare` and `declareAndDeploy` do not needs anymore the classHash ; the new ec library is now able to calculate it quickly and automatically.
-If the contrat has been written in Cairo 1, the casm property is needed.
+> Note : `declare` and `declareAndDeploy` do not need anymore the classHash!
+The new ec library is now able to calculate it quickly and automatically.
+If the contract has been written in Cairo 1, the casm property is needed.

 ## Calldata and returned values